aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Toko asked Suisei to introduced herself and

-:comet: : _Hello everyone I'm Hoshimachi Suisei from Nijisanji!_
+☄ : _Hello everyone I'm Hoshimachi Suisei from Nijisanji!_

-:tropical*drink: : \_Eh don't start a political problem because of me...*
+🍹 : _Eh don't start a political problem because of me..._

-:comet: : _It's idol VTuber Hoshimachi Suisei of Hololive here!_
+☄ : _It's idol VTuber Hoshimachi Suisei of Hololive here!_

 And their swapping of greetings or identities became pretty common in their future collab / activities.